day8/re-frame/docs/dominoes-live.md

 </div>

 !!!
 Note "Live Code Fragment"
-    Above, you'll see two vertically stacked boxes.
-The top one contains the live code.
-You can edit that code, if you want.
+    Above, you'll see a live code editor.
+You can change the code, if you want.
-    The one below shows the result of evaluating that code.
+    The colored box at the bottom shows the result of evaluating that code.
     In this particular case, evaluating a `ns` gives nil which is not that interesting.

 ## The Data Schema